 The ‘Frege-Geach Problem’

 To put it simply, if moral statements merely express emotions or attitudes, then the meaning of moral statements differ in asserted and unasserted contexts.
 For instance, if I say, “Murder is wrong,” then on emotivism I’m saying something like, “Murder: boo!”
 However, if I say something like, “George and I were discussing whether murder is wrong,” what is being expressed here?
 In the second statement, I am not expressing any negative emotion about murder.
-Bizarrely, the meaning of “murder is wrong” changes depending on whether it’s straightforwardly asserted verses when it’s embedded in a statement.
+Bizarrely, the meaning of “murder is wrong” changes depending on whether it’s straightforwardly asserted versus when it’s embedded in a statement.

 Consider the following syllogism: